 The Role of Good Communications in Metal Fabrication

-There are so many layers of communications in metal fabrication, the ability to communicate clearly is critical.
-There are communications between sales and a client, a client and engineering, and engineering to management and to production.
 Many projects are handled by teams.
-Expectations and instructions must be clear starting from project acquisition through final delivery and acceptance.
+Expectations and instructions must be clear through from project acquisition to final delivery and acceptance.
 Drawings need to be precise and clearly understood.
-If you are the type of person who can communicate well, you have an important skill for our industry.
+If you are the type of person who communicates well, you have a skill our industry needs.

 Career paths in metal fabrication are extremely varied.
-Entry-level jobs may only take a GED or high school diploma.
+Entry-level jobs may need only a GED or high school diploma.
 Welding will involve completion of classes at a trade school and certifications.
 Jobs in engineering will take a college degree.
-The key is exploring the types of jobs available, deciding which one or ones appeal to you, and setting upon the path best suited to take you there.
+Unlike some professions though, fabrication is still a field where people can work their way up from entry level positions.